 Though she’d never considered aerospace and aviation as a career path, Garton quickly found a passion for the industry.
 “The people that work in the field are always very passionate, and there are so many challenges,” she says.

 After five years in the United Arab Emirates with Strata, Garton and her husband decided that it was time to move back to the United States.
 An opening at Lockheed Martin Aeronautics allowed her to return to the states and continue on in the aviation industry.
-But her most recent opportunity came calling in the form of BBA Aviation: the FTSE 250 company was looking for a group general counsel, and Garton fit the bill perfectly.
+But her most recent opportunity came calling in the form of Signature Aviation (formerly BBA Aviation): the FTSE 250 company was looking for a group general counsel, and Garton fit the bill perfectly.

 “They were looking for a lawyer with a lot of international experience and expertise in aviation and aerospace,” she says.
 “It wasn’t a straight line that brought me here, but that’s why it’s important to take chances.”

-In addition, Garton’s team deals closely with Ontic, BBA Aviation’s legacy licensed-parts business, whose worldwide offices she visits during her travels to familiarize herself with the operational side of the BBA Aviation business.
+In addition, Garton’s team deals closely with Ontic, Signature Aviation’s legacy licensed-parts business, whose worldwide offices she visits during her travels to familiarize herself with the operational side of the Signature Aviation business.

 To keep track of all of those moving pieces, Garton works as closely as she can with all members of her team.
 “Communication is just so crucial, and I want to make sure everyone is aligned on our goals,” she says.